 Can I fly between islands?

-Rarely.
-In summer there are sometimes charter flights between the Ionians islands ( Corfu and/or Kefalonia and even Zakynthos) and Crete and Santorini.
+In summer there are sometimes charter flights between the Ionian islands ( Corfu and/or Kefalonia and even Zakynthos) and Crete and Santorini.
 Also Rhodes to Kastelloritzo.

-How do I get to Athens historical centre?
+How do I get to the historical centre of Athens?

 How do I get to the Port in Athens?